Critic Te Ārohi: Design

 Critic began as a newspaper in 1925, before becoming a magazine in 2001.
 The publication was tabloid in size until 2002, when it went quarterfold (around A4 size).
-The design of Critic is often significantly changed each year as new designers are employed; typically from the Otago Polytechnic Design School.
+The design of Critic is often significantly changed each year as new designers are employed; typically recent graduates from the Otago Polytechnic Design School.
+Critic has a long-standing tradition of welcoming new designers by giving them the opportunity to create a fresh logo that reflects their personal style and vision for the magazine.
+The publication actively supports students from Otago Polytechnic’s Design School through design internships, offering valuable real-world experience in producing a weekly print magazine, and ensure the Polytechnic is included in the student and campus-life vibe of the magazine.

+The design team includes several paid and volunteer “illustrators” though they are better described as multi-disciplinary artists.
+These contributors produce weekly covers, centerfolds, and accompanying artwork for articles, adding depth and personality to the publication.
+Altogether, visual design is a defining and essential element of Critic’s identity with posters of past covers being sold, and centrefold art adorning walls across North Dunedin.

 In 2011, Critic's covers (under the magazine's Art Director Andrew Jacombs) were selected in the 2012 Coverjunkie "Best Of" Publication and exhibited alongside some of the world's most leading titles, including TIME, Esquire, The New Yorker, Vogue, Sports Illustrated and lift-outs from The New York Times and The Sunday Times.

 History

 In 1925 Otago University medical student Francis Bennett, whom edited the annual student publication The Review, suggested a new student newspaper.
 OUSA approved.
 The Critic went on to replace the 4-page newsletter Te Korero, which Bennett later described as "a dismal rag which [Dan Aitken] and I usually filled up with imaginative froth a few hours before it went to press."
 Editor Douglas Archibald Campbell outlined the newspaper's ethos in the publication's first-ever editorial, envisioning Critic to be a publication where "criticism may be brought into the open" and would "suffer no word or deed to go unquestioned within the four walls of Otago University."

 On 27 February 2025, the magazine marked its centennial anniversary with a book launch.